NagarajaN-Nethi/Binance-BTC-Data/README.md

 # Binance Data Visualization and Modeling

+Check out the web app on streamlit now!!

 I successfully used the Binance API to grab Bitcoin live price data from Binance.

 Check out the API [here](https://www.binance.com/en/my/settings/api-management)